Bernard-A/IoTRoam-Tutorial/NetworkServer-Server-Setup.md

 ####  ```network_server``` section

+One need a NetID to do passive roaming.
 You may set your LoRaWAN NetID (if you have one).
-The net_id parameter may be set to “000000” or “000001” for experimental network.
-But one need a NetID to do passive roaming:
+The net_id parameter may be set to any 6 digits such as “000000” or “000001” for experimental network.
+In the case of testing with the "Open Roaming Platform", if you don't have the NetID from the LoRa alliance, then we will allocate a NetID for you.

 ```sh
 net_id=123456